Setup Guides

 Insert SessionLinked on the Stereo Out

-Click an empty Audio Effect slot on your Stereo Output channel strip → Audio Units → SessionLinked → SessionLinked.
-The plugin handles transport sync (record/play/stop) with the remote — audio itself flows through channel routing, not the plugin.
+Click an empty Audio FX slot on the Stereo Output channel strip → Audio Units → SessionLinked.
+This is how SessionLinked knows when you hit record — audio itself flows through the Studio device.

 What you’re doing